 To fully understand this vibrant city, we’ve prepared 33 things Amsterdam is famous for.

-From peculiar symbols to strange snacks, and from irregular architecture to eminent artists, let’s explore!
+From peculiar symbols to strange snacks, and from mind-boggling architecture to eminent artists, let’s explore this vibrant city!

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!